katiepeters/hiring-test/README.md

 ### Required General

-* Must be written in React
+* Use React.
-* Some styling using CSS
+* Use CSS.
-* Git commits as you build w/ clear message
+* Use Git (commit as you build with clear messages).
-* Prefer REST, however GraphQL is supported
+* Use REST (or GraphQL).
-* Overall design is up to the developer
+* Add some design flair.
-* Attempting atleast some of the bonus items
+* Attempt at least 2 of the bonus items.

 ### Required Functionality